vacp2p/rfc/content/docs/rfcs/75/README.md

 - Batch sequenced insertions/deletions: The design and the advantage of the Waku Prolly tree over others is such that it can be used to insert/delete multiple sequenced messages at once without affecting the Merkle hashes of the Nodes already present in the Prolly tree i.e. left side of the tree.

-- It can itself be served as a Store of messages in light weight nodes with limited storage capacity.
+- It can itself be served as a Store of messages in lightweight nodes with limited storage capacity.

 # Copyright